kenosu/single-dGPU-passthrough/README.md

     I still don't know why this was the case, as `e1000e` should *just work*™

     I tried many approaches but never got it working with that device model.
 The solution was switching to VirtIO and actually configuring it correctly (detailed in Solutions)
-    VirtIO is the preferred device model anyway.
+    VirtIO is the preferred device model anyway for performance.

     <sub>Don't waste your time trying to make e1000e work</sub>